 EFSA published a Scientific Opinion on the safety of caffeine in 2015, in which they concluded that a single dose of caffeine of 200 mg (approximately 3 mg/kg bw), or a total caffeine intake of 400 mg/day (5.7 mg/kg bw/day) is safe for most adults, but pregnant women should not consume more than 200 mg/day (approximately 3 mg/kg bw/day) based on a risk of adverse effects on fetal growth and on birthweight at higher levels of maternal consumption.
-EFSA concluded that there is insufficient information to determine safe levels of caffeine for children or adolescents, but that the acute (single dose) intake of no concern to adults (3 mg/kg bw) may be used to derive acute and daily caffeine consumption values for those groups.
-EFSA noted that caffeine consumption ≥1.4 mg/kg bw/day may disrupt sleep in children (EFSA 2015).
+EFSA concluded that there is insufficient information to determine safe levels of caffeine for children or adolescents, but that the acute (single dose) intake of no concern to adults (3 mg/kg bw) may be used to derive safe acute and daily caffeine consumption values for those groups, while noting that some disruption of sleep may occur above 1.4 mg/kg bw (EFSA 2015).